About

 Her work has been supported by the Dis-Tanz-Solo Dachverband Tanz Deutschland, the Residenzförderung of Fonds-Daku (Kampnagel), the Goethe Institut Montreal, the Goethe Institut Athen, the Behörde für Kultur und Medien (BKM), the Hamburgische Kulturstiftung, the Claussen-Simon-Stiftung, the J.F.
 Costopoulos Foundation, the Flux Foundation and the Greek Ministry of Culture.

-She has been awarded the Stavros Niarchos Foundation (SNF) Artist Fellowship by ARTWORKS in 2022 and has received the danceWEB scholarship of Impulstanz Vienna International Dance Festival for 2023.
+She has been awarded the Stavros Niarchos Foundation (SNF) Artist Fellowship by ARTWORKS in 2022, she has received the danceWEB scholarship of Impulstanz Vienna International Dance Festival for 2023 and has received a scholarship from the Goethe Institute Montréal for her participation in the Conversations on Performance program of the FTA Festival TransAmériques in 2024.